Koratsama/StarWarsClassics/README.md

 5. **Junk**: The player shuffles his hand (to randomize card order) and puts it on the discard pile.
 This player forfeits all winnings for the round and cannot play until the next round.

-Once all players have equaled the highest bet or junked (or all players checked), move on to the spike dice phase
+Once all players have equaled the highest bet or junked (or all players checked), move on to the spike dice phase.

-### Spike Dice
+### 3. Spike Dice Phase

 The dealer rolls both dice.
 If the symbols are different, the round ends.
 If the symbols match, everyone must note the number of cards in their hand, reveal them, then place all the cards onto the discard pile, The dealer then deals each player the same